Are You to Blame for Your Ill Health?

 Blaming yourself for getting sick is like stabbing yourself in the back.
 Especially when you realize how you got sick in the first place and what you need to do to heal.

-It’s a question I hear often, and one I’ve thought about deeply: Are we to blame for when we get sick?
+It’s a question I hear often, and one I’ve thought about deeply: Are we to blame when we get sick?

-When we experience poor health, it’s easy to feel like we’ve failed somehow, or that something we did—or didn’t do—led to our condition.
-But the truth is more nuanced.
+When we experience poor health, it’s easy to feel like we’ve failed in some way, or that something we did—or didn’t do—led to our condition.

 The key idea is this: